Iraq

 DAY 6: ANCIENT BABYLON (UNESCO); TO BAGHDAD

 Today we travel to the Mesopotamian city of Babylon and explore the ruins of this legendary ancient city.
-We then visit Saddam Hussein’s Palace, overlooking the remains of Babylon.
-Enjoy lunch at a traditional Iraqi restaurant, savoring authentic local cuisine.
+Few city's from the ancient world have the myths and legends with that of Babylon.
+The mystery associated with the Hanging Gardens of Babylon have been lingering for millennium.
+Learn about recent theories that challenge where the Hanging Gardens may have actually been.
+We then visit Saddam Hussein’s Palace, with stunning views overlooking the ruins of Babylon.
+Enjoy lunch at a traditional Iraqi restaurant.

 Overnight in Baghdad.

-We drive to Dur-Kurigalzu, an ancient city near Baghdad, to see its well-preserved ziggurat and learn about its historical significance.
-Finally, we experience modern Baghdad (if time permits), exploring the city's vibrant culture and contemporary life.
+We drive to Dur-Kurigalzu, an ancient city just outside of Baghdad, to see its well-preserved ziggurat and learn about its historical significance.

 Overnight in Baghdad.